 - ½ teaspoon salt

-- ¼ cup avocado or melted coconut oil
+- ¼ cup avocado or melted and cooled coconut oil

 - 2 eggs